 Dominion Astrophysical Observatory

-The Observatory currently operates two research telescopes: the 1.8-metre Plaskett Telescope and the 1.2-metre telescope, which features the high resolution McKellar spectrograph.
+The Dominion Astrophysical Observatory (DAO) offers capabilities in optical imaging, spectroscopy and spectropolarimetry, and currently operates two research telescopes: the 1.8-metre Plaskett Telescope and the 1.2-metre telescope, which features the high resolution McKellar spectrograph.

 What we offer

 The 1.2-m telescope is equipped exclusively for optical spectroscopy.
-Built in 1961, it has been extensively modified and upgraded to internationally-competitive standards.
-Development efforts have allowed for up to 70% of the telescope’s observations to be fully automated.
-Based on NRC’s success with the 1.2-m telescope, automated capabilities are being added to the Plaskett Telescope operating system.
+Built in 1961, it has been extensively modified and upgraded to internationally competitive standards.
+Development efforts have allowed for up to 70% of the telescope's observations to be fully automated.
+Based on the NRC's success with the 1.2-m telescope, automated capabilities are being added to the Plaskett Telescope operating system.

 Our observatory's main strengths include hosting long-term observing programs with long blocks of uninterrupted observing time and training next-generation astronomers for their scientific careers.